Gas Constant Of Air In English Units

 Understand the Limitations of the Ideal Gas Law

 The ideal gas law is a useful approximation, but it is not always accurate.
-It assumes that gas molecules have negligible volume and that there are no intermolecular forces.
+Still, it assumes that gas molecules have negligible volume and that there are no intermolecular forces.
 These assumptions are generally valid at low pressures and high temperatures, but they can break down at high pressures or low temperatures, where the behavior of real gases deviates significantly from the ideal behavior.
 In such cases, it may be necessary to use more complex equations of state, such as the van der Waals equation or the Redlich-Kwong equation, which account for the non-ideal behavior of gases.

 Account for Humidity